 The first step in reducing foot pain and increasing mobility is appropriate footwear.
-For comfort, stability and long-term health, a well-fitting shoe with lace or Velcro fastening and a shock-absorbing sole will make all the difference to an individual being able to walk pain free.
+For comfort, stability and long-term health, a well-fitting shoe with lace or Velcro fastening and a shock-absorbing sole will make all the difference to being able to walk pain free.
 If there are specific foot and lower limb problems, treatment can be sought from a podiatrist, either on the NHS or privately.
 For private treatment, make sure that the podiatrist or chiropodist is registered with the health professionals council.

 Even if your eyesight appears fine you should have regular eye checks to diagnose any hidden conditions.
 The following can help you to maintain healthy eyes and sight:

-- Have your eyes examined by an optician at least every two years even if there are is no apparent change in vision;
+- have your eyes examined by an optician at least every two years even if there are is no apparent change in vision;

 See the Royal National Institute of Blind People website for information and support for people with sight loss.

-Dementia Connect is Alzheimer's Society's dementia services directory for anyone affected by dementia.
-Enter your postcode or place name to find voluntary, statutory and private services nearest and most relevant to you.
+Dementia Connect is the Alzheimer's Society's dementia services directory for anyone affected by dementia.
+Enter your postcode or place name to find services near you.
 Each listing includes a map and information about that service.